Paul H. Hunn `55 Professor in Social Studies

 - Feminist theory (French, German)

 - Teaching with multimedia (in language and culture courses)

-Co-editor with Patricia Anne Simpson, book project Extreme Cultures: Right-Wing Politics and Popular Media in Europe and North America (to be submitted August 2013), contribution: “Germany’s New Right and their Manipulation of Social Media.”
+Co-editor with Patricia Anne Simpson, Digital Media Strategies of the Far Right in Europe and the United States (Lexington Books, 2015), contribution: “Germany’s New Right and their Manipulation of Social Media.”

-book chapter: “Political Critique in the Novels of Julia Schoch, Judith Schalansky, Katharina Hacker and Nikola Richter,” 21 Century German Women’s Writing, Alexandra Hill and Hester Baer, eds. forthcoming with Camden House, 2014.
+book chapter: “Political Critique in the Novels of Julia Schoch, Judith Schalansky, Katharina Hacker and Nikola Richter,” 21 Century German Women’s Writing, Alexandra Hill and Hester Baer, eds.
+Camden House, 2014.

 book chapter: “The Panic Over Motherhood: Transnational Labor Migrants in Films by Ciulei, Kougashvili, and Haneke,” (Trans)national Subjects.
 Framing Post-1989 Migration on the European Screen, forthcoming in: Leen Engelen and Kris van Heuckelom, eds.
 European Cinema After the Wall, Scarecrow Press, 2013.

 Article: “Female Body Traffic in Ulrich Seidl’s Film Import/Export and Ursula Biemann’s Remote Sensing and Europlex”, special issue: “Globalization, Literature, Film and the New Economy,” Seminar 47: 4, 2011, 499-519.

 Article: “The Migrant’s Body: Publicity and the Abject in Contemporary Documentaries,” in International Journal of the Humanities, Volume 9, 2011.